-Girvan Football Club is a member of the Scottish Junior Football Association and The Scottish Football Association.
+Girvan Football Club is a member of the West of Scotland Football League and The Scottish Football Association.
 We pride ourselves in community integration at all levels.

 Girvan Football Club fully supports the principle of equal opportunities in employment and opposes all forms of unlawful or unfair discrimination on the grounds of disability.
 No applicant or employee shall receive less favourable treatment because of disability.